Music: Baroque

-The Baroque era of music took place from 1600 to 1750, as the Baroque artistic style flourished across Europe; and during this time, music expanded in its range and complexity.
-Baroque music began when the first operas (dramatic solo vocal music accompanied by orchestra) were written.
-During the Baroque era, polyphonic contrapuntal music, in which multiple, simultaneous independent melody lines were used, remained important (counterpoint was important in the vocal music of the Medieval era).
+The Baroque era of music took place from 1600 to 1750, coinciding with the flourishing of the Baroque artistic style in Europe.
+The start of the Baroque era was marked by the penning of the first operas.
+Polyphonic contrapuntal music (music with separate, simultaneous melodic lines) remained important during this period.
 German Baroque composers wrote for small ensembles including strings, brass, and woodwinds, as well as for choirs and keyboard instruments such as pipe organ, harpsichord, and clavichord.
-During this period several major music forms were defined that lasted into later periods when they were expanded and evolved further, including the fugue, the invention, the sonata, and the concerto.
+Musical complexity increased during this time.
+Several major musical forms were created, some of them which persisted into later periods, seeing further development.
+These include the fugue, the invention, the sonata, and the concerto.
 The late Baroque style was polyphonically complex and richly ornamented.
-Important composers from the Baroque era include Johann Sebastian Bach (Cello suites), George Frideric Handel (Messiah), Georg Philipp Telemann and Antonio Lucio Vivaldi (The Four Seasons).
+Important composers from the Baroque era include Johann Sebastian Bach (Cello suites), George Frideric Handel (Messiah), Georg Philipp Telemann and Antonio Vivaldi (The Four Seasons).